 18% conducting parent interviews

 45% reviewing and summarizing documents, interviewing collaterals, summarizing all collected data.

 This estimate does not cover the cost of travel if one or both parties live outside of the local area.
 This estimate covers the “data collection” phase of the evaluation through the required “4-903” settlement conference.
-If the parties do not settle and a report is requested, it will require a separate $2000 retainer and usually requires 20-25 hours to write.
+If the parties do not settle and a report is requested, it will require a separate $3000 replenishing retainer and usually requires 25-30 hours to write.
 The retainer will be paid as directed in the court order.
 The retainer will also be used to cover trail preparation and appearance, if applicable.
 Unused amounts will be returned at the conclusion of my involvement.